 In a food processor, finely grind (not allowing to get mushy) the lemon, cilantro and garlic.
 Add the oil, cumin, red pepper flakes and paprika and pulse just to combine.
 Add the mixture to the eggplant mixture and combine thoroughly.

-Serve the eggplant salad at room temperature.
-Makes 8 servings.
+Serve the eggplant salad warm, chilled or at room temperature.
+Store refrigerator in glass jars.